wirekang/mouseable/README.md

 Download installer or portable executable file at [Releases](https://github.com/wirekang/mouseable/releases).

+# Known Issues

+* Using WIN key is not recommended because sometimes it may not work.

 # Contributing

-### Project Name
+* Project Name

   Mouseable is good name, but if you come up with a good name, let me know!

-### English
+* English

   If you find any awkward sentence, please PR!
 I'm not good at english.

-### Graphic
+* Graphic

   This project needs image assets such as icon, social preview image.

 # Roadmap